Healthcare Documentation Specialist

 With the continuous development of new medications, new surgical procedures, and new treatment modalities, healthcare documentation specialist is a career in which there is an ongoing learning process.
 Whether performing traditional medical transcription or speech editing, this career choice is a challenging, exciting, and rewarding option that offers flexibility in employment and work schedule including work-at-home opportunities after sufficient experience is gained.

-Full-time students entering the Roane State Healthcare Documentation Program may complete all coursework in either two or three semesters (9 to 12 months).
-Part-time students may complete the program in four or more semesters.
-The program is designed to provide the student with the necessary knowledge and expertise to be successful as a healthcare documentation specialist performing traditional medical transcription or speech editing.
-The clinical practicum experience provides additional hands-on experience and exposure to the work environment.
-A variety of flexible class scheduling options is available including online classes (see class scheduling options).
+Students entering the Roane State Healthcare Documentation Program may complete all coursework in three semesters (12 months).
+The program is designed to provide the student with the necessary knowledge and expertise to be successful as a healthcare documentation specialist performing traditional medical transcription, speech editing, and/or medical scribe duties.
+The clinical education course provides additional hands-on transcription and editing practice.
+All classes are online.
 Graduates receive a Healthcare Documentation Specialist Program Certificate of Completion.

 Traditional Healthcare Documentation Specialist Program courses are taught at the Oak Ridge Branch Campus.
 The entire program is also offered online.